 Applicants will be notified of a merit-based scholarship or need-based financial aid award at the time of their admissions offer.

-As a Sino-foreign Cooperative University with independent legal status approved by the Ministry of Education, Duke Kunshan University confers a Graduation Certificate and a Bachelor’s degree recognized by China’s Ministry of Education in addition to a Duke University degree.
-As one of the most prestigious universities in the United States and the world, Duke University degrees are well recognized all over the world by governments and employers.
+As a Sino-foreign cooperative university with independent legal status approved by China’s Ministry of Education, Duke Kunshan confers a graduation certificate and a bachelor’s degree recognized by the Ministry of Education in addition to a Duke University degree indicating that the degree has been granted in accordance with the requirements of Duke Kunshan University and Duke University.
+As one of the most prestigious universities in the U.S. and the world, a Duke degree is well recognized all over the world by governments and employers.
 Duke University is accredited by Southern Association of Colleges and Schools (SACS) and is certified by the Chinese Service Center for Scholarly Exchange, the degree certification organization of China’s Ministry of Education.
+Duke Kunshan University is not accredited by SACSCOC and the accreditation of Duke University does not extend to or include Duke Kunshan University or its students.
+Further, although Duke University agrees to accept certain course work from Duke Kunshan University to be applied toward an award from Duke University, that course work may not be accepted by other colleges or universities in transfer, even if it appears on a transcript from Duke University.
+The decision to accept course work in transfer from any institution is made by the institution considering the acceptance of credits or course work.

 Our innovative, integrated and interdisciplinary liberal arts curriculum in a residential, personable, all-English, and interactive learning and teaching environment with great research opportunities will prepare our students extremely well for advanced studies in graduate schools.
 Graduates of our undergraduate degree program are expected to be highly competitive for some of the best graduate programs in the world.

-A liberal arts and sciences education provides students with knowledge and skills that shapes their lives, enhances their roles as citizens, and increases their competitiveness for jobs.
-It develops their creativity and leadership and is deeply cross-cultural in its orientation, giving all participants the ongoing experience of learning to see from multiple points of view and to work together across cultural boundaries—a crucial skill for the future.
+A liberal arts and sciences education provides students with knowledge and skills that shape their lives, enhance their roles as citizens and increase their competitiveness for jobs.
+It develops their creativity and leadership and is deeply cross-cultural in its orientation, giving all participants the ongoing experience of learning to see from multiple points of view and to work together across cultural boundaries — a crucial skill for the future.

-To learn more about the curriculum, please visit: http://undergrad.dukekunshan.edu.cn/what-to-study/
+To learn more about the curriculum, visit: http://undergrad.dukekunshan.edu.cn/what-to-study/

-The undergraduate degree program features a 21st century curriculum built around liberal arts principles and imbued with the hallmarks of a Duke education.
+The undergraduate degree program features a 21st century curriculum built around liberal arts principles and imbued with the hallmarks of a Duke education blended with Chinese tradition.
 The program incorporates interdisciplinary approaches, engagement with research questions, problem-based and team-based learning, and opportunities for students to craft individual pathways and deepen their intellectual engagement over time.

 At Duke Kunshan, our liberal arts and sciences education fosters the freedom to explore academic interests while developing a breadth of knowledge and key skills including creativity, independent thinking, teamwork, written and oral communication, and evidence-based reasoning.
 Our approach combines theoretical and practical knowledge, delivered in small classes and taught in an open, participatory style that offers significant co-curricular and applied learning opportunities, including civic engagement and leadership opportunities.